+Setting Description Default Values

+Scan Sets scan high low, medium, or high

-Setting Description Default Values Scan Performance Sets scan performance, which affects CPU usage.
+Performance performance, which affects CPU usage.
 Low performance slows down scans, but reduces the agent's CPU consumption.
-Setting the performance to medium or high means that scans complete more quickly, but the agent consumes more CPU.
-For more information, see Agent CPU Resource Control in the Tenable Agent User Guide. high low, medium, or high Plugin Compilation Sets plugin Tenable Agent low, medium, or high
+Setting the performance to medium or high means that scans complete more quickly, but the 6 Tow, medium, or right